Oakland Truck Accident Lawyers

 - Expert testimonies

-The amount of compensation or dollars an accident victim can receive after a truck accident varies based on a variety of factors.
+The amount of compensation an accident victim can receive after a truck accident varies based on a variety of factors.
 The compensatory damages will depend on multiple factors, including but not limited to:

 - Injuries sustained